 - Then Jesus granted Peter a much greater favor: an invitation to be his disciple.
 If he accepts, Peter will go from being a man who catches fish to a man who catches men.

-- Jesus’ material gift of fish and his own material possessions suddenly mean nothing to Peter: he, James, and John leave everything behind to follow Christ.
+- Jesus’ material gift of fish and Peter’s own material possessions suddenly mean nothing to this fisherman: he, James, and John leave everything behind to follow Christ.

 - God brought Isaiah up to heaven to enlist his service.
 God came down to earth to enlist Peter, the other apostles and first disciples, and us.